fjvallarino/monomer/tasks.md

   - Test disabled state on widgets
   - Check Single/Container flags (can some be removed?)
     - Reordered and tried to match options in both
+  - Implement state simplifications on Single/Container
+    - Also pass state directly to getSizeReq

 - Pending
   - Add header in all files, indicating license and documenting what the module does